In the months or years leading up to menopause (perimenopause), you might experience these signs and symptoms:

 - Hot flashes

 Symptoms, including changes in menstruation, are different for every woman.
 Most likely, you'll experience some irregularity in your periods before they end.

 Skipping periods during perimenopause is common and expected.
 Often, menstrual periods will skip a month and return, or skip several months and then start monthly cycles again for a few months.
 Periods also tend to happen on shorter cycles, so they are closer together.
 Despite irregular periods, pregnancy is possible.
 If you've skipped a period but aren't sure you've started the menopausal transition, consider a pregnancy test.

 When to see a doctor

-Starting at perimenopause, schedule regular visits with your doctor for preventive health care and any medical concerns.
+Keep up with regular visits with your doctor for preventive health care and any medical concerns.
 Continue getting these appointments during and after menopause.

 Always seek medical advice if you have bleeding from your vagina after menopause.

 Menopause can result from:

 - Natural decline of reproductive hormones.
 As you approach your late 30s, your ovaries start making less estrogen and progesterone — the hormones that regulate menstruation — and your fertility declines.
 In your 40s, your menstrual periods may become longer or shorter, heavier or lighter, and more or less frequent, until eventually — on average, by age 51 — your ovaries stop producing eggs, and you have no more periods.